Python-Markdown/markdown/docs/cli.md

     option2: True
 ```

-Similarly, a [JSON] config file might look like this:
+Similarly, a [JSON] configuration file might look like this:

 ```json
 {